pvass24/aws-modernization-with-neon/content/2_ModuleOne/2_NeonSetup/_index.md

 [MODIFIED - SAVANNAH TO VERIFY THIS SECTION]

 ## Enhancing Development Workflows with Neon

-[CLEAN UP DETAILS HERE/WORK WITH NEON ON DESIGN ASSETS TO INCORPORATE HERE]

 Neon’s key features and benefits, focusing on how it improves development and testing workflows while seamlessly integrating with RDS.